Sedona Mountain Biking Trails

 If you need to rent a bike for your adventure, compare bike rental prices and book a bike online.

 - The West Sedona Tour is a 13.1-mile singletrack loop in the Dry Creek area of Northwest Sedona.
 Link 8 classic West Sedona trails with lots of turns, some climbing and descending and scenic Sedona vistas.
 It can also be added to other trails like the Chuckwagon-Mescal-Long Canyon Loop (see #2) for a longer ride.
 These trails are some of the best riding in West Sedona, featuring the red rock terrain that Sedona is famous for.

 - Ascent: 921’ Descent: -934’ High: 4,721’ Low: 4,482’

 - The Chuckwagon-Mescal-Long Canyon trail is a 9.1-mile singletrack loop also in the Dry Creek area.
 Riders who are in Sedona for their first time will find this trail a good introduction to Sedona without the strenuous climbs of other trails in the area.
 This figure eight loop has smooth singletrack and is moderately challenging, with gorgeous red rock scenery.

 - Rating: 4.5 (61)

 - Ascent: 805’ Descent: -791’ High: 4,710’ Low: 4,366’

-- Twin Buttes Loop is an 8.5-mile singletrack loop that is rated intermediate/advanced.
+- Twin Buttes Loop is an 8.5-mile singletrack loop that is rated intermediate/advanced and is in the Broken Arrow area south of town.
 It links some of Sedona’s best trails into a loop featuring mind-blowing scenery.
 These trails feature slickrock riding, flowing singletrack and occasional technical sections.
 Be prepared to hike a bike at time, like for the rock steps on Broken Arrow trail.
 The views on this trail make it all worth it.